 - Motor Fuel Tax Fund.
 This fund is generally used to account for expenditures related to the City's annual road rehabilitation and construction program, as authorized by the Illinois Department of Transportation.
 The primary revenue source is the City's per capita share of motor fuel taxes collected and remitted by the State of Illinois.
-In addition, beginning in 2020 and over the next three (3) years, the City will receive a total of \$3.5 million from the State Rebuild Illinois Capital Program.
-The use of motor fuel taxes is restricted to road related work and other projects authorized by the State of Illinois.
+The City received a total of \$3.5 million from 2020 to 2022 through the State Rebuild Illinois Capital Program.
+The use of motor fuel taxes is restricted to road-related work and other projects authorized by the State of Illinois.
 The following table shows the MFT Fund projections for the next five years.